 What Should You Do If Arrested or Charged with a Crime in Rock Hill or Surrounding Areas?

-If you are arrested or charged with a crime, talk to us as soon as possible, before saying anything to the police or prosecutors.
+If you are arrested or charged with a crime, talk to our criminal defense lawyers in Rock Hill, South Carolina soon as possible, before saying anything to the police or prosecutors.
 The police, prosecutors and judge will not and cannot give you legal advice.
 If you try to go it alone, you are really on your own.
 In most cases, you have better options than just pleading guilty and accepting the consequences.

-If you are thinking of pleading guilty to a criminal charge, consider talking first to the criminal defense lawyers at McKinney, Tucker & Lemel, so you can understand the long-term consequences of doing so and be aware of other options that may be available to you.
+If you are thinking of pleading guilty to a criminal charge, consider talking first to the criminal defense lawyers at McKinney, Tucker & Lemel LLC, so you can understand the long-term consequences of doing so and be aware of other options that may be available to you.

 For example, a college student who pleads guilty to alcohol offenses may lose their scholarship or be suspended.
 A person who pleads guilty to a driving offense may have their driver’s license suspended.
 A guilty plea for some crimes may impact one’s ability to own certain property or travel.